ZackFra/Salesforce-Unit-Of-Work/README.md

 * List\<Database.DeleteResult\> deleteResults
 * List\<Database.UndeleteResult\> undeleteResults

+# Extending and Stubbing

+There is two interfaces and two stub classes that support extending this:
+## IUnitOfWork
+Interface for the unit of work.

+## IUnitOfWorkDML
+Interface to encapsulate DML operations performed by the UnitOfWork.

 ## StubbedUnitOfWork
 Allows for unit testing.
 Replaces the DML operations performed in the UnitOfWork with stubbed DML interactions that return lists of appropate save results.